Lists and Sequences

 Save this program as lists1.py

-2. Make a program that asks you for grades and stores them in a list until you say “done”.
+2. Make a program that asks you for grades and stores them in a list until the user enters a negative number.
 (Use a while loop for this, and grades_list.append to get the values into the list.
 Remember you can make an empty list with

 grades_list = [ ]